lextm/jekyll-theme-chirpy/_posts/2012-9-27-what-i-m-doing-recently.md

 In the next few months, I get chances to plan several trips both nationally and internationally,

-* In November I will visit Microsoft’s Beijing office for a few days.
+* In November I will visit Microsoft's Beijing office for a few days.
 * In December I will go back to Wuhan for a few days, then Shenzhen for a while, and then Hong Kong for about a week.
 * In February 2013, I plan to visit Microsoft campus at Redmond if I am still MVP then for the MVP Summit.
 (I might also visit other cities on western coast, such as the bay area, if possible.)